• Skip to primary navigation

 Finish by filling each tortilla with a few spoonfuls of fajita vegetables, and a dollop of guacamole.

-They’re also great with a drizzle of cilantro chimichurri.
+They’re also great with a dollop of roasted tomato salsa, salsa verde, or cilantro chimichurri.

 (If your tortillas feel too flimsy, you can double up on corn tortillas for extra strength.)